topogclicml/topogcl_icml/README.md

-# Rebuttal Materials for ``TopoGCL: Topological Graph Contrastive Learning''
+# The Rebuttal Material for ``TopoGCL: Topological Graph Contrastive Learning''